 Value for Money: 4.5/5

 Photos: Hamilton Watch

-Functions: Hours, minutes, seconds, date, day of week (in 4 languages,) perpetual calendar, digital logbook, chronograph, dual time zone (GMT,) SWAP, day and annual alarm, countdown, UTC, temperature, back light, battery EOL indicator
+Functions: Hours, minutes, seconds, date, day of the week (in 4 languages,) perpetual calendar, a digital logbook, chronograph, dual time zone (GMT,) SWAP, day and annual alarm, countdown, UTC, temperature, backlight, battery EOL indicator

 Dial: Black or Silver

 Hour markers: Luminous